awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

       2022-05-09 14:51:20 [ℹ]  adding identity "arn:aws:iam::111122223333:role/my-role" to auth ConfigMap
       ```

    1. Add a mapping for a user\.
 [IAM best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) recommend that you grant permissions to roles instead of users\.
 Replace `my-user` with your user name\.
-Replace `eks-console-dashboard-restricted-access-group` with the name of the group specified in your Kubernetes `rolebinding` or `clusterrolebinding`\.
+Replace `eks-console-dashboard-restricted-access-group` with the name of the group specified in your Kubernetes `RoleBinding` or `ClusterRoleBinding` object\.
 Replace `111122223333` with your account ID\.
+You can replace *my\-user* with any name you choose\.

       ```
-      eksctl create iamidentitymapping \
+      eksctl create iamidentitymapping --cluster my-cluster --region=region-code \
-          --cluster my-cluster \
-          --region=region-code \
-          --arn arn:aws:iam::111122223333:user/my-user \
-          --group eks-console-dashboard-restricted-access-group \
+          --arn arn:aws:iam::111122223333:user/my-user --username my-user --group eks-console-dashboard-restricted-access-group \
           --no-duplicate-arns
       ```